Skip to main content

 What is cleft lip and palate?

 Cleft lip and palate are birth defects of the lip and mouth, also known as orofacial clefts.
-Very early in pregnancy, a developing fetus has a split lip and palate, but around seven weeks of gestational age, the sides of the lip and the roof of the mouth should fuse.
-Failure of fusion results in cleft lip and/or cleft palate.
+Very early in pregnancy, the middle part of the face forms from the joining of three different parts.
+During this process, the upper lip and the roof of the mouth are formed.
+Between 6 and 9 weeks of gestational age, the sides of the lip and the roof of the mouth should form by the fusion of these parts.
+When the parts fail to fuse together, the result is a cleft lip and/or cleft palate.

-• About 6,000 to 8,000 kids are born in the United States with orofacial clefts every year.
+• About 6,000 to 8,000 children are born in the United States with orofacial clefts every year.
 The worldwide incidence of cleft lip with or without cleft palate is 1 in 700 births.

 • Cleft defects are more common in boys